miligeraucb/miligeraucb.github.io/_posts/2023-12-01-voice-cloning.md

 - Generate high-quality voice clones with minimal voice data.

-- For this purpose, synthesize a new hybrid model for voice cloning and test performance against an open-source baseline model.
+- Synthesize a new hybrid model for voice cloning and test performance against an open-source baseline model.

-- Some use case include the following:
+- Some use cases include the following:
    - For those who have lost the ability to speak, generate speech in their own voice using archived audio clips.
    - Clone celebrity voices for brand expansion and engagement.